Steven L. Ossad

 For more than six decades Martin was soldier, author, teacher, colleague, advisor, and mentor to generations of historians, both professional and amateur, giving freely of his time and wisdom.
 When I first contacted him about my hope of writing a biography of Major General Maurice Rose, he encouraged, guided, and supported me.
 He offered his help generously, even suggesting that I had taught him things that he had not known before.
 It is hard to describe how that made me feel; I was a teenager in the early 1960's when my father bought me Breakout and Pursuit, 45 years ago.

-This web-site page will present his work to the people he respected, the men and women of the profession and his fellow citizens.
+This web-site page presents his work to the people he respected, the men and women of the profession, and his fellow citizens.

 Reviews of Breakout and Pursuit (1961)